-You’ve booked your holiday.
+You’ve booked your holiday to Dorset.
 The cottage is waiting.
 Now to decide what you’re going to get up to during your trip to the Jurassic Coast.

 Take a look through our list for some of the best places to visit and things to do while on a holiday in Charmouth.

 A perennial favourite with families, Charmouth is an unspoilt seaside village at the mouth of the River Char on the Jurassic Coast, in an Area of Outstanding Natural Beauty.
 It has a fantastic beach which is world-renowned for its fossils as well as plenty of shops, pubs and cafés.

 What will you do on your visit to Charmouth?